 The oke who started the race looked like a drunken Pommy colonel, his nose as red as his jacket.
-He had no gun, whistle or trumpet.
+He had no gun, no whistle nor no trumpet.
 He had a moustache, and he rambled on about who had done what to whom in 1879 – a potted history in which I think he underplayed the extent of the well-deserved smack on the snoot.
 And then, when the ‘off’ time arrived, he shouted:

 “THE ZULUS ARE AFTER YOU!!
 RUN!